MangoCoder360/Unity-PWA-Creator/README.md

 How to use:
-In the Unity project directory, create a new folder called WebGL (must be named WebGL for program to work) Open the Unity project and create a new WebGL Build to the WebGL folder Copy the UnityPWA.py script to the WebGL folder and run it Follow the prompts to complete the conversion
+In the Unity project directory, create a new folder called WebGL (must be named WebGL for program to work) Copy the icon for your project to the WebGL folder and name it Icon.jpg (you may need to convert it to a JPG file beforehand) Open the Unity project and create a new WebGL Build to the WebGL folder Copy the UnityPWA.py script to the WebGL folder and run it Follow the prompts to complete the conversion